Daisuke Ikezaki23 January 1978 Hakodate, Japan

-Ikezaki is a classified as a 3.0 player, which gives him a lot of responsibility to score goals and set up plays for his team.
+Ikezaki is classified as a 3.0 player, which gives him the responsibility of being the primary ball carrier, as well as scoring and setting up plays.

-Japan again finished fourth at the 2014 IWRF World Championships in Odense, Denmark, losing out on bronze to the USA, but made the wheelchair rugby world take notice after breaking through for the bronze at Rio 2016.
+Japan finished fourth at the 2014 World Championships in Odense, Denmark, missing out on bronze to the USA, but will be highly-fancied to feature on the podium for the first time at the 2018 edition in Sydney, Australia.